espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-6/index.md

 4. **Create a task to try to connect to the given URLs**

-This task will try to connect on each URL.
+This task will try to connect to each URL.

 ```c
 static void event_handler(void* arg, esp_event_base_t event_base,